zcsherm/RayTracer/README.md

   * Matrix multiplication, identity matrices, transpositions, and transformations
 * Computer Science, Data Structures, and Algorithm Analysis
   * Knowledge in this domain is not necessary to understand the concept of ray tracing, but is vital for implementing an efficient implementation.
 For example, recognizing that using native python loops over every pixel, for every object in the scene, for every surface in the object, becomes expensive very quickly.

+Don't feel discouraged if you are unfamiliar with these concepts.
+I like to think about this sort of material in the simplest ways possible and build up from there.
+This guide is written with as few established axioms as possible.

+### Vision

+#### Background

+Richard Feynman once described computers as hyper efficient filing clerks.
+Their speed and efficiency allows them to mimic human actions, but the actual mechanism to achieve that action is wildly different than a humans.
+This can be thought of as a reverse cargo-cult: Computers enact completely different rituals, but achieve (what appears to be) the same result.
+A better way of describing it is that computers are masters of illusion.

+Everything a computer does is an illusion; There is a sea of abstraction between the input and the output.
+Consider a Last Will and Testament.
+This document is very valuable, and its authenticity is important.
+The owner wants to make sure that the document is safe and can be accessed when they pass.
+The owner decides a safe is the best bet and locks the will in the safe.
+When they pass, the safe can be accessed and all parties are assured that the document is the original.
+The paper is the same, the ink is the same, and humans all agree that this is the same object that the owner had made years ago.
+Suppose that owner typed their Will on their computer.
+They can save that document to the hard drive, and their heirs can open it when they pass.
+Initially, most would agree that opening a saved word document is identical to getting the physical original out again.
+However, the computer doesn't save the document the same way we save a physical document.
+Afterall, it's just data; the word processor can look at the raw data and reconstruct the document upon request.
+This may be obvious, but it's important to recognize the distinction: Computers can take a human action and emulate it, humans recognize and equate the emulation with the original action, but the mechanism varies so much that the end result is an illusion of the original action.
+Typing a letter doesn't physical put the letter on a page like a typewriter does, projecting a movie on a screen doesn't put actors on the stage like a play would, and talking on the phone doesn't make their original sound waves hit your eardrums the way talking in person does.

+Why is this important?
+Trying to emulate a 3D environment in a one-to-one parallel with reality is not feasible.
+Accepting that you're making an illusion gives you a lot more room to play and optimize what you're doing.

+#### Vision (actually now)

+In the physical world, vision is a biological phenomenon.
+Certain subatomic processes cause atoms to release energy.
+When this energy collides with another atom, some of it gets absorbed while some of it gets reflected.
+Most terrestrial life found it advantageous to exploit this fact.

 ## The Journey

 My first venture into this project began in my vector calculus class.
 I realized that a visual field could be approximated by emitting vectors in a cone or similar shape.
 I later learned that this shape is called a frustum.
 It was at this point I connected the dots and realized that computer graphics could emulate a 3d environment by emitting a ray from every pixel in the direction defined by the line that pixel makes to the convergence point.
 I jumped into my IDE and went about implementing a prototype.
 This was harder said than done.